tersesystems/echopraxia/README.md

 </Configuration>
 ```

-If you want to seperate the context fields from the argument fields, you can define them seperately:
+If you want to separate the context fields from the argument fields, you can define them separately:

 ```xml
 <JsonTemplateLayout eventTemplateUri="classpath:LogstashJsonEventLayoutV1.json">